Jubatian/rrpge-spec/specs/acc_arch.rst

 Some more advanced examples of usages of the Accelerator are as follows:

-- Using the AND mask per pixel and optionally the barrel rotation per pixel feature a given area of the Video memory may be utilized to hold two overlaid low bit depth images used separately.
+- Using the AND mask per pixel and optionally the barrel rotation per pixel feature a given area of the Peripheral RAM may be utilized to hold two overlaid low bit depth images used separately.
 This allows for better utilization of memory.